pksunkara/alpaca/README.md

 - Validations for params/body in api methods
 - Allow customization of errors
 - Tests for libraries (lots and lots of tests)

+#### Readme
+- Examples in place of args/params
+- Return types of api calls
+- Options available

 #### Comments
 - The descriptions should be wrapped